US details new international travel requirements for COVID-19 - ExBulletin

 US details new international travel requirements for COVID-19

+Starting Nov.
+8, foreign, nonimmigrant adults traveling to the United States will need to be fully vaccinated against COVID-19, with limited exceptions, and all travelers will need to be tested for the virus before to board a plane to the US, with tight restrictions for those who have not been fully vaccinated.

-It also reflects the White House embracing vaccination demands as a means of pushing more Americans to get vaccinated by making the unvaccinated stay inappropriate.
+The new policy comes as the Biden administration moves away from wider country-based travel restrictions and bans towards what it calls a vaccination-based system focused on individual traveler risk.
+It almost reflects the White House embracing vaccination demands in an effort to push more Americans to get vaccinated by accumulating concerns about those left without vaccination.

-Under the policy, those who are vaccinated must show evidence of a COVID-19 negative test within three days of travel, while the unvaccinated must present a test performed within one day of travel.
+Under the policy, those who are unvaccinated will need to show evidence of a COVID-19 negative test within one day of travel, while those who are vaccinated will be allowed to submit a test done within three days of travel.

-Children under the age of 18 will not be required to be fully vaccinated due to delays in their vaccination qualification in many countries.
-They will need to take a test for COVID-19, unless they are 2 years old or younger.
+Children under 18 years of age will not be required to be fully vaccinated, given the discrepancy in the global prevalence of vaccines for their age group, but those 2 years of age and older will be subject to the same COVID-19 testing policy as their parent or guardian. .

-Others that will be excluded from the vaccination requirement include people who participated in clinical trials for COVID-19, who had severe allergic reactions to vaccines or are from a country where vaccines are not widely available.

-The latter category will cover people from countries with vaccination rates below 10% of adults.
-They can be admitted to the US with a government letter authorizing travel for a compelling reason and not just for tourism, a senior administration official said.
-The official estimated that there are about 50 such places.

-The U.S. will accept any vaccine approved for regular or urgent use by the U.S. Food and Drug Administration or the World Health Organization.
-This includes the Pfizer, Moderna, Johnson & Johnson, AstraZeneca and Sinopharm and Sinovac vaccines of China.
-Mixing and matching of approved shots will be allowed.

-The Biden administration has worked with airlines, which will be required to implement the new procedures.
-Airlines will be required to verify vaccine records and match them with identity information.
+The Biden administration has worked with airlines, which will be required to implement the new procedures, to explain the new policies so that they are prepared for implementation.
+Airlines will be mandated to verify vaccine records and match them with identification information.
+They will also need to ensure that the vaccines given are on the approved list of the Food and Drug Administration or the World Health Organization.
+Mixing and matching of approved strokes will be allowed.

-Quarantine officers from the Centers for Disease Control and Prevention will check passengers arriving in the U.S. for compliance, according to an administration official.
+Quarantine officers of the Centers for Disease Control and Prevention will check passengers upon arrival in the U.S. for compliance, according to an administration official.
 Airlines that do not comply with the requirements can be fined up to nearly $ 35,000 for violations.

-The new rules will replace restrictions that began in January 2020, when President Donald Trump banned most non-US citizens from coming from China.
-The Trump administration expanded it to cover Brazil, Iran, the United Kingdom, Ireland, and much of continental Europe.
-President Joe Biden upheld those bans and extended them to South Africa and India.

-Biden came under pressure from European allies to lift restrictions, especially as many European countries eased borders for American visitors.
+The administration announced limited exemptions from the vaccination requirement, including children, those who participated in COVID-19 clinical trials, who have medical reasons for not being vaccinated, or are from a country where vaccines are not widely available.
+Unvaccinated residents of countries with vaccination rates below 10% of adults can be admitted to the U.S. with a government letter authorizing travel for urgent and non-tourist purposes, the administration said.

+The CDC is also requiring airlines to collect contact information for international air passengers, regardless of vaccination status, to facilitate tracking of contacts.

 Sources